PSEG Rebates for Residential EV Chargers

 How much is the PSEG rebate for EV charger installation?

-The PSE&G Electric Vehicle Charging Program offers a rebate of $1,500 per charger.
+The PSE&G Electric Vehicle Charging Program offers a rebate of $50 - $1,500 per charger.
 The incentive may cover up to 100% of the make-ready cost.
-Below you'll find the details of this rebate.
+There are 2 different rebates that may apply.

 Rebate NameRebate AmountNotesLink